O'Nan moonshine and arithmetic: The Relevant Modular Forms

 If $o(g)$ is divisible by $4$ or $8$, but not $16$, the space of possible shadows is \emph{a priori} $2$-dimensional, generated by $\vartheta(\tau)$ and $\vartheta(4\tau)$, but \Cref{lemKloost} and the fact that the shadow of a Rademacher sum is again a Rademacher sum show that the shadow's Fourier coefficients must be supported on exponents divisible by $4$.
-So in fact, only multiplies of $\vartheta(4\tau)$ can occur as shadows and the same computation as above shows the claim, observing that the only order left over is $o(g)=16$. \end{proof}
+So in fact, only multiplies of $\vartheta(4\tau)$ can occur as shadows and the same computation as above shows the claim in these cases.
+For $o(g)=16$ the space of possible shadows is a priori one-dimensional, spanned by $\vartheta(\tau)-\vartheta(4\tau)$, but this function is supported on odd exponents so is also ruled out by the Rademacher sum construction.

+It remains to show that the coefficients of the $F_{[g]}$ are all rational integers.
+This follows by checking finitely many coefficients and applying Sturm's Theorem \cite{Sturm}, in a manner directly similar to the proof of Proposition 3.2 in \cite{GM16}, for example.
+As we will also see in Section \ref{firstpart}, a possible bound up to which coefficients need to be checked to verify the claim is 225. \end{proof}